 Use the settings in the Radio Network Settings panel to configure the radios in your network.
-For more information on using these settings, see Configuring the radios (page 17).
+For more information on using these settings, see Configuring the radios (page 16).

 Field Description Radio Name Assign a unique name to each radio.
 Network SSID Assign a network name (SSID) of up to 32 characters.
 The radio uses this name in all network references.
 All radios in a network must have the same SSID.
 SSID names are case-sensitive.
-Master Click this button to configure a radio as a master.
-The master is the root radio in a network.
-You must have at least one master radio per network.
-For redundancy, you can assign more than one master to a network.
-For information, see Redundancy, Channel list (master radio) The channel list indicates the channel number as well as the frequency (2.4 GHz or 5 GHz).
-Important: The RadioLinx RLXIB radio is not supplied with an antenna.
-When choosing an antenna for use with the RLXIB radio, you must choose one that supports the frequency range set in the configuration for the radio.
-Repeater Click this button to configure a radio as a repeater.
-The repeater mode is the normal radio mode for the network, while the master mode is more of a special setting to establish the network channel and define the root of the network tree.
-Repeater radios help extend the range of a network and help create the signal "bridges" that allow networked radios to communicate.
-All RLXIB-IHW radios are capable of repeating.
 Parent Link settings Click this button to specify how a repeater radio connects to the network.
 For information, see Parent Link settings.
 Client This is a special mode that allows you to connect an Ethernet device to any 802.11 a, b or g access point.
 You would only use this mode in the special event that you wanted to connect a device to another brand access point.
 For information on setting up a client, see Configuring clients.

-Field Description Auto / Specify Only choose "specify" if device does not send out any unsolicited Ethernet packets.
+Auto / Specify Only choose "specify" if device does not send out any unsolicited Ethernet packets.
 Try Auto first.
 Client MAC The MAC ID of the device connected to the radio, only if the device does not advertise its MAC address.
-IGMP Click this button to open the IGMP Settings form.
-Use this form to enable (default) or disable IGMP, and to configure how the RLXIB-IHW radio will be have when IGMP is enabled.
-Spanning Tree Click this button to open the Spanning Tree Settings form.
 Advanced Config Click this button to open the Advanced Settings form.
 Serial Settings Click this button to open the Serial Settings form.